School Psychology, Educational Specialist

 Our Educational Specialist (Ed.S.) in School Psychology degree consists of a minimum of three years of full-time academic study beyond the baccalaureate degree requiring completion of 72 credit hours.
 Included is a one-academic-year internship consisting of a minimum of 1,200 clock hours, at least 600 hours of which must be in a school setting.
 Please review the School Psychology Program Brochure and the EdS School Psychology Handbook for additional information.

 This degree is intended for students who wish to be certified by the Arizona Department of Education (ADE) or other states as a School Psychologist.

 Application Due Date

 The Ed.S.
 School Psychology program is offered at our Flagstaff and Phoenix (North Valley) campuses.

 - Completed application files are reviewed and admission decisions are made once each year for the Flagstaff campus and every other year for the North Valley campus.

 - For the Flagstaff campus, all application materials must be received by January 15 to be reviewed.
 Admission decisions are made by the first week of March.
 You will receive notification of this decision.

-- For the North Valley campus, all application materials must be received by October 15 to be reviewed.
-Admission decisions are made by the first week of November.
+- For the North Valley campus, all application materials must be received by October 15 in odd years to be reviewed.
+Admission decisions are made by the first week of November in odd years.
 You will receive notification of this decision.

 - It is your responsibility to ensure that your application file is complete.
 Incomplete files are not reviewed.